 Back to Top

-Q: My child has braces and we just switched to Delta Dental.
+Q: My child has braces and we just switched to a Delta Dental Individual and Family plan.
 Are our orthodontic payments covered under our Delta Dental Individual and Family insurance?

 A: No, Delta Dental Individual and Family plans do not cover orthodontia (braces).